chrisshiplet/html5quickstart-sass/README.md

-html5quickstart-sass
+html5quickstart-sass 0.0.1
 ===============
 A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks) forked from [html5quickstart](https://github.com/nearengine/html5quickstart).
-Several optional mixins can be left out entirely.
+It is intended to be used with a progressively-enhanced mobile-first methodology. `index.html` contains a fairly comprehensive set of metadata examples that can be deleted or modified as necessary.

+The fluid grid was tested in Chrome, Safari, Firefox, IE9+, iOS, and Android's stock browser.
 It is intended to be used with a progressively-enhanced mobile-first methodology.

 **Internet Explorer note:** Mobile-first design ensures that older versions of Internet Explorer will show the mobile styles, since they don't support media queries.
 If you need to style older versions of Internet Explorer more extensively, you can create selectors that start with .oldie, which targets IE8 and below.

 ##Overview
 Includes the following features:

-**CSS**
+**SCSS**
 - Master CSS Reset
 - Semantic Fluid Grid Mixin with micro clearfix
-- Utility Mixin with accessible hiding & vendor prefixes
+- Utility mixins for accessible hiding & CSS3 vendor prefixes
 - Placeholders for media queries & retina graphics
 - h5bp Print Media Overrides
 - Formats b, strong, pre, code, small, sub, sup